 Current live projects/contracts (updated May 2018):

 - Project Manager of youth film project for Birmingham Civic Society; working with a primary school, secondary school and youth group on local heritage and active citizenship film projects in celebration of BCS’s centenary celebrations (fixed term commission).
 Watch one of the films here!
 Ticket to Ride – Chandos Primary School

 - Part time Community Relationships Manager for the Ruskin Mill Land Trust.
 Delivery of outreach, access and community engagement activity in relation to the New Standard Works project in the Jewellery Quarter, which includes The Hive Heritage Hub (open from July 2018)

 - Project Manager of pilot audience development work for The Gardens Trust at Warley Woods as part of the Sharing Repton project 2018 (fixed term commission)

 - Creative Director of Heritage Trust Network‘s 2018 national conference (fixed term commission)

 - Volunteer for Stirchley Open Cinema.
 I am part of the development team working on a new community-led project which uses cinema to bring people together through shared interests and access needs, and to build stronger communities

-- Volunteer at Birmingham Conservation Trust and Coffin Works Museum.
+- Ad hoc volunteer at Birmingham Conservation Trust and Coffin Works Museum, Stirchley Baths and for The Ladywood Community Project.

 Below is a summary of previous projects and clients:

 Two-year commission for Birmingham City Council.
 Community Heritage Coordinator for the Stirchley Baths Project

 Commission for Birmingham Conservation Trust.
 Development of educational resources for online collection archive www.archive.coffinworks.org